 This grass provides appeal all season long.
 Green blades with creamy white centres and light pink plumes in the fall.
 A drought tolerant variety that attracts songbirds.

-With its gold and green striped effect, this is an effective contrast to pair with early flowering plants such as tulips and hyacinths.
-Clumps may be pruned back hard after flowering, to rejuvenate the foliage.
+With its gold and green striped affect this is an effective contrast to pair with early flowering plants such as tulips and hyacinths.
+Clumps may be pruned back hard after flowering to rejuvenate the foliage.

 Very low-maintenance with a tidy habit.
 Holds its intense powder blue colour year round, never going brown.
 Good drainage is important for it to look its best.

 Forms a tight upright clump of blue-green leaves with tips turning blood-red by mid-summer and then becoming more prominent into fall.
 Burgundy-red, airy, cloud-like panicles develop above the foliage in late summer.

 Distinctive yellowish-white, horizontal banding on the green leaves.
 Spectacular pinkish copper plumes that appear in early fall.
 As the seeds mature, they become fluffy, and are a great accent to the reddish-tan winter foliage.